List of Bakugan Battle Brawlers characters: Prince Hydron

 Hydron was the commander of the Vexos, the Vestal Prince and Zenoheld's son.
 He tried collecting all six of the fighting Bakugan that saved Vestroia and keep them as trophies.
 The Vexos continually failed to bring him Drago, the last of the six fighting Bakugan needed in his collection, as he had already in possession of Gorem, Preyas, Tigrerra, Skyress, and Hydranoid in a petrified statue form.
 He is shown to have a habit of twirling his hair between his fingers.
 In episode 17, he may have been aware that Spectra had Drago in his hands.
 At the end of the first half of the series, he flees New Vestroia with Mylene, Volt, Lync, Shadow and Professor Clay.
 He attempted to kill Spectra due to Spectra's betrayal but failed due to Spectra's own determination for power.
 He lost the six fighting Bakugan to the Resistance in Reunion.
-In Revenge of the Vexos, he started brawling with Subterra Bakugan, using Dryoid when he is sent to obtain the Haos Energy from Baron's Mega Nemus, and succeeded.
-In Elfin On the Run, he teams up with Shadow Prove to try to obtain the Aquos Energy from Marucho and Aquos Minx Elfin and succeed in defeating Elfin, but lost to Preyas.
-Later, he battles Dan and Spectra at the Mother Palace, but loses to Helios and his new Battle Gear.
+In Revenge of the Vexos, he started brawling with Subterra Bakugan, using Dryoid when he is sent to obtain the Haos Energy from Baron's Mega Nemus and succeeded.
+In Elfin On the Run, he teams up with Shadow Prove to try to obtain the Aquos Energy from Marucho and Aquos Minx Elfin and succeeds in defeating Elfin, but lost to Preyas.
+Later, he battles Dan and Spectra at the Mother Palace but loses to Helios and his new Battle Gear.
 In Volt's Revolt, after Volt leaves the Vexos, Zenoheld orders Hydron to deal with Volt.
 Volt defeats Hydron in a brawl, but Hydron starts to go insane and throws a dimensional grenade at Volt to send him to another dimension.
-He is almost pulled in with Volt, but escapes in the nick of time.
+He is almost pulled in with Volt but escapes in the nick of time.
 In Payback, when Lync copies the plans for the Vexos' new Alternative Weapon system, Hydron follows Lync and defeats him in a brawl.
 He then throws another dimensional grenade at Lync to send him to the same dimension as Volt.
 When he returns, he is looking for his father's approval, but Zenoheld ignores Hydron blaming him for his minions' failures.
 This causes Hydron to face his father.
 When he does, he loses and is put in a cell across from a shadowed figure, which is possibly Gus from the figure's blue hair.
 In the next episode, it did turn out to be Gus, and they had a brief conversation before the opening.
 Gus later tricks Hydron, after a string of dog-related insults on Gus's part, into brawling with him.
 This breaks the doors on the cells releasing both.
 Before flying off, Gus says that he could have asked Hydron nicely but that would probably not work only further angering Hydron.
 He is later seen making his own, escape attempt on Dryoid.
 He makes it to the ship with the other Bakugan Brawlers.
 They forgive him and he is presumed that he was killed after ensuring that his father will not escape the blast from the ALternative's destruction.
 His last words were "Volt, Lync, I'll be there soon."
 The blast occurred right after, so it is believed that he is dead.